2015 Gold Award and Winner of the Britain in Bloom ‘Small coastal category’

 This year we represent the Bailiwick of Guernsey in the RHS 'Brtainin in Bloom' competition for the third time.
 The parish was awarded Gold in the Floral Guernsey community competition last year as well as the Heritage and Conservation & Wildlife Award.
 We are delighted to be representing the Bailiwick again at national level, this time in the Small Coastal Category for communities with a population of under 12,000.

 New projects for 2015 are focusing on our coastal areas, particularly at Rocquaine and L’Eree.
-For example we are landscaping the grassed triangle on the coast road at Le Douit, clearing areas of hottentot fig, and holding a Vraic Day to celebrate the historical and present day uses of seaweed.
+For example we are enhancing the area surrounding the toilets at L’Eree, landscaping the grassed triangle on the coast road at Le Douit, creating a pathway at La rue du Braye linking National Trust land with Le Creux es Faies, clearing areas of hottentot fig and uncovering the walls of two pre war cottages on the L’Eree headland.
+And we are holding a Vraic Day to celebrate the historical and present day uses of seaweed.